 Check the door’s balance

+We suggest trying this test to check the door’s balance.
 Release the automatic garage door opener and open the garage door to about waist high.
 The door should stay in place.
-Otherwise, the balance is off.
+Otherwise, the balance is off!

 Examine the garage door opener’s safety reverse